theMLtrader/infrared-default-list/README.md

 ### 1. Prepare necessary asset files

-Before making changes to the JSON files, prepare any new or missing asset files:

-- You only need to provide assets if they're not already in the `src/assets` folder or if you're introducing new elements (e.g., a new protocol or token).
-- For any new or missing assets:
+You only need to provide assets if they're not already in the `src/assets` folder or if you're introducing new elements (e.g., a new protocol or token).
+For any new or missing assets:

-  - You should use an SVG file.
-If you have one:
+1. Add new assets.
+You should use an SVG file.
-    - Add the svg to `src/assets`.
+   - If you have an SVG add it to `src/assets`.
+   - If you absolutely do not have an SVG file add the png to `src/assets/original`.
+Ensure it is larger than 128x128 and is very high quality.
+     - (Optional) If you are technical enough please modify the `convert-to-svg` script in [package.json](./package.json) by replacing `ASSET` with the name of your asset and run `pnpm convert-to-svg`.
+If the resulting svg is of decent quality and is <25 kb use that instead of the png.
+If you do not do this step we will try it ourselves.
+2. Install dependencies by running `pnpm i`.
-    - Run `pnpm clean-assets`.
+3. Run `pnpm clean-assets`.
-  - If SVG is too complex:
-    - Add an unmodified png image to `src/assets/original`.
-    - Resize the png to 128x128.
-There are several tools on Google via "resize png".
-    - Convert the png to `webp`.
-There are several tools on Google via "png to webp".
-We commonly use https://cloudconvert.com and https://convertio.co/png-webp.
-    - Place new asset files in the `src/assets` folder.

-**Note**: The SVG/PNG rule applies to all assets, including gauge LP token logos, protocol logos, and token logos.

 ### 2. Update JSON files